Thoughts on debugging JavaScript, part two

 Break things

 The code you’re working on is (I sincerely hope) under version control, which is awesome, because it means you’re free to break everything in your quest to fix things.
-Restoring order afterwards is as easy as running git reset.
+Restoring order afterwards is as easy as running git reset

 When I first started working on a production application with a team of other developers, I was afraid to touch core parts of the code, because what if I ruined everything?!
 But don’t be timid—just because committing that change would break all kinds of things doesn’t mean you can’t do it in your development environment.

-When you’re learning a complicated system, it can really help a lot to sprinkle around console.logs with abandon, or comment out a critical function call just to see what fails.
+s with abandon, or comment out a critical function call just to see what fails.
 Sometimes I will comment out everything and try to “rebuild” it by re-enabling components piece-by-piece, to better understand how the parts work together and depend on each other.

 As a caveat, this does require some knowledge of which parts of your dev environment might be shared or not revertable (there may be things you really shouldn’t mess with, like a shared database), but my point stands.